Indiana State Road 53

 State Road 53 (SR 53) is a part of the Indiana State Road that runs between Crown Point and Gary in the US state of Indiana.
 The 14.07 mi of SR 53 that lie within Indiana is also known as Broadway.
-None of the highway is listed on the National Highway System.
+No part of the highway is listed on the National Highway System.
 Most of the road is an urban four-lane undivided highway, passing through residential and commercial properties.